gmassei/geoUmbriaSUIT/Doc/tutorial.rst

    contain the root `toctree` directive.

-Welcome to geoUmbriaSUIT's documentation!
+geoUmbriaSUIT's Tutorial
 =========================================

-Geographical MCDA for sustainability assessment

 Tutorial
 --------

-**Step 0** - Load geoUmbriaSUIT
+Step 0 - Load geoUmbriaSUIT
 ...............................

 Load the file “regioni_test”, select it in QGIS  and run geoUmbriaSUIT from the menu: **Plugin/geoUmbriaSUIT/geoUmbriaSUIT** (or pressing the icon on the toolbar).